What is the household model?

 Within each of the houses there is a team of dedicated staff who have their own shift patterns, meal times and ways of doing things, all of which are driven by the specific needs of the people who live there.

-There are four main houses: Broomfield / Donaghmoyne; Creevy / Farney; Woodlands, Lisdoonan, (for dementia and Alzheimer's care) and our soon to be completed fifth house, 'Killany House'.
+There are four main houses: Broomfield House, Creevy House, Killanny House and Lisdoonan House, for Dementia and Alzheimer's care.
 Each house has their own front door and the people who live here have access to the following:

 Enjoying yourself at Castleross